$0 UAE Freelance/Remote Work Visa Guide — Quick-Start Checklist

 Processing Times

-Initial permit approval (before the immigration/visa component) typically takes 3–10 working days for free zones and 5–15 working days for MOHRE.
-The full residency activation — from initial approval through medical test, Emirates ID biometrics, and physical card delivery — runs 3–6 weeks on average.
+Initial permit approval (before the immigration/visa component) generally takes 3–10 working days, while the full residency activation — from initial approval through medical test, Emirates ID biometrics, and physical card delivery — runs about 3–6 weeks on average.

 The UAE Freelance/Remote Work Visa Guide includes a complete document checklist for each major free zone and the MOHRE route, along with the exact attestation sequence for degrees issued in India, the UK, the US, and Pakistan — the four most common nationalities applying in 2026.